RetiredWizard/PyDOS/README.md

 ## Implemented DOS Commands:
 (syntax and descriptions taken from https://home.csulb.edu/~murdock/dosindex.html)

-PyDOS requires all switches to immediatly following the command with no spaces between the command or switches.
+PyDOS requires all switches to immediatly follow the command with no spaces between the command or switches.
+This is necessary becuase PyDOS currently adopts the *nix forward slash directory seperator rather than the DOS back slash.

 If a command argument contains spaces the argument must be enclosed in quotes.